 Not only does local food always taste much better than McDonald’s and other (fast) food you are already familiar with, but you also support the local economy and the local communities when you eat at local restaurants and buy food from street food stands and markets.
 It’s win-win!

 When you are in search of especially gifts and souvenirs, go for the locally produced things.

-It’s much more fun to come home with something that has a story and is made by someone who has put all his or her effort into making it instead of purchasing mass produced things at malls or in the airport.
-By shopping locally you also support the local economies and avoid giving money to companies that already have enough money.
+It’s much more fun to come home with something that has a story and is made by someone who has put all his or her effort into making it instead of purchasing mass produced things at malls or at the airport.
+By shopping locally you also support the local economies and avoid giving money to companies that already have enough.
 Another win-win!

 28/ Engage with the locals

 Engaging with the locals might give you some unique and memorable experiences you wouldn’t ever be able to get in any other way.

 In some countries it’s easier than in others, but if it doesn’t come naturally to you to break down the cultural barrier between you and the locals, maybe consider accommodating at homestays, bonding on tours, taking a class or using social media to meet people.